forseti-security/terraform-google-forseti/examples/upgrade_forseti_with_v5.0/tutorial.md

 This guide explains how to upgrade Forseti previously installed with Terraform, to version 2.23.
 This is due to a breaking change introduced in this Terraform module, now version 5.0.0.
-The steps outlined in this guide should not be needed when upgrading Forseti to versions newer than 2.23.
+The steps outlined in this guide should not be needed after Forseti has been upgraded versions 2.23 or above.

 If you have any
 questions about this process, please contact us by